 Advertising & Sponsorship Policy

-We only accept advertising and sponsorship opportunities from companies who’s product and services we would use ourselves.
+We only accept advertising and sponsorship opportunities from companies whose product and services we would use ourselves.
 (Yes, as financially painful as it can be, we do turn away advertisers and sponsors.)

 If a product or service review is a sponsored one, we will fully disclose that fact.
 If we receive a product for free, that is mentioned in our story as well.